allthatilk/CV/README.md

 #### Makers Academy (Feb 2017 to May 2017)

-- Curiosity for code
+- Addiction to code
-- Independent learner and problem-solver
+- Avid learner and problem-solver
 - OOP, TDD, MVC, SRP... so many acronyms!
 - Software Craftsmanship, including experience with, but not limited to:
     * Ruby, Rails, Javascript
-    * Rspec, Jasmine
+    * RSpec, Jasmine
-    * Python, Flask, pytest
+    * Python, Flask, Pytest
     * HTML, CSS

 #### University of Kent (Aug 2009 to June 2013)